 Planting Acid Loving Plants

-Most acid loving plants prefer a cool root run, this can be achieved by mulching around individual plants or planting into beds well prepared with compost.
+Most acid-loving plants prefer a cool root run and this can be achieved by mulching around individual plants or planting into beds well prepared with compost.
 Finish mulching with crushed bark, pea straw or other organic materials on top.